apg868/411Project_APJCN/README.md

 ﻿# 411Project_APJCN
 ## Description
 Our platform is an expense and budget tracking application.
+Much of the functionality is based around custom database logic, as well as Plaid's API, which enables fetching of user bank information, transactions, authorization tools, among other uses.
+Below are a couple of screenshots of the frontend prototype.
+All relevant backend logic as well as frontend code can be accessed through this repository.

 ## Tech Stack
 ### Backend